harmoke/AIM/README.md

 # AIM: Adaptive Inertial Method

-AIM (Adaptive Inertial Method) is the numerical experiment component for the paper ["Adaptive Inertial Methods for Nonconvex Optimization"](https://www.arxiv.org/abs/2505.15114).
+AIM (Adaptive Inertial Method) is the numerical experiment component for the paper ["Adaptive Inertial Methods"](https://www.arxiv.org/abs/2505.15114).
 This repository implements and benchmarks all the adaptive inertial optimization methods discussed in the paper, providing a framework for reproducible experiments and further research.

 ## Project Overview